 Our story so far

-Founded in 1997 by Dr Ruth Marchant and Mary Jones Triangle provides skilled support for children and young people in different settings including legal proceedings.
+Founded in 1997 by Dr Ruth Marchant and Mary Jones Triangle provides skilled support for children, young people and vulnerable adults in different settings including legal proceedings.

 Triangle is independent.
 That means we aren't part of social services, the government, the police or the courts.
 We are not a charity or voluntary agency.

-We provide specialist services for children and young people up to age 30, across the UK.
-We have particular expertise with very young children and those with complex communication needs arising from impairment or trauma.
+We provide specialist services for children and people with communication differences across the UK.
+We have particular expertise with very young children and people with complex communication needs arising from impairment or trauma.
 We are regularly instructed in the most complex and high profile situations, and have been involved in many landmark developments in children’s evidence and in careful, child-centred communication.
-We also provide training and resources and contribute to national policy and guidance
+We also provide training and resources and contribute to national policy and guidance.

 Triangle provides Intermediary Services to the family and criminal court to support communication during family proceedings and criminal proceedings.
-We can also help by providing intermedairy support for other types of proceedings such as tribunals and extradition hearings
+We can also help by providing intermediary support for other types of proceedings such as tribunals and extradition hearings.

-We work directly with children, young people and families, and we teach and advise professionals.
+We work directly with children, young people and people with communication differences, and we teach and advise professionals.
 We also provide communication assistance and expert opinion to the courts.

 Our mission

-Our mission is to reposition children and young people in the UK as competent communicators and active agents in their own lives, making a real and measurable difference by:
+Our mission is to reposition children and young people, and adults with communication differences as competent communicators and active agents in their own lives, making a real and measurable difference by:

-• Working collaboratively with children and young people to provide innovative, evidence based services.
+• Working collaboratively with the people using our services to provide innovative, evidence-based support.

-• Ensuring children and young people’s needs are properly understood and their views heard.
+• Ensuring individual’s needs are properly understood and their views heard.

-• Enabling children and young people to give their best evidence in legal proceedings.
+• Enabling people using our services to give their best evidence in legal proceedings.

-• Providing effective, child-centred support, advocacy and therapy.
+• Providing effective, person-centred support, advocacy and therapy.

-• Promoting the safe inclusion of children who present challenging and/or sexually concerning behaviour.
+• Promoting the safe inclusion of children and young people who present challenging and/or sexually concerning behaviour.

 • Leading research, training and resource development to enable the work of others.